-Oxidized polyethylene waxes are used as both internal and external PVC lubricants.
+Oxidized polyethylene wax is used as both internal and external PVC lubricants.
 There are a number of common models on the market, such as 916, 925 and 930, which represent acid value 16, acid value 25 and acid value 30, respectively.

 Generally speaking, the acid value represents the polarity of the oxidized wax and is positively correlated.
 The higher the acid value, the higher the polarity of the oxidized wax.
 In practical PVC processing, a higher acid value means that the oxidized wax has a more pronounced internal lubrication effect and increases the speed of plasticization.
 For example, the plasticizing speed of 930 with acid value 30 is significantly faster than that of 916 with acid value 16, so it is more suitable for PVC products with higher plasticizing requirements, such as SPC flooring, stone wall panels and other highly filled products.